Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/getting-started/introduction.md

 <link rel="stylesheet" href="path/to/your/boosted.css">
 {% endhighlight %}

+### JS

-Add our optional JavaScript plugins, jQuery, and [Popper.js](https://github.com/FezVrasta/popper.js)) near the end of your pages, right before the closing `</body>` tag.
-Be sure to place jQuery and Popper.js first, as our JavaScript plugins depend on them.
-While we use [jQuery's slim build](https://blog.jquery.com/2016/06/09/jquery-3-0-final-released/) in our docs, the full version is also supported.
+Many of our components require the use of JavaScript to function.
+Specifically, they require [jQuery](https://jquery.com), [Popper.js](https://popper.js.org/), and our own JavaScript plugins.
+Place the following `<script>`s near the end of your pages, right before the closing `</body>` tag, to enable them. jQuery must come first, then Popper.js, and then our JavaScript plugins.

+We use [jQuery's slim build](https://blog.jquery.com/2016/06/09/jquery-3-0-final-released/), but the full version is also supported.

 {% highlight html %}
 <script src="{{ site.cdn.jquery }}" integrity="{{ site.cdn.jquery_hash }}" crossorigin="anonymous"></script>